matheusinit/ecommerce-api/README.md

 ## Convention

+### Issue name convention

+Use a short and descriptive name for the problem or request.

+Example: `Add feature Archive product`

 ### Branch name convention

 Use the category of the changes e.g. `feat`, `test`, the number of the issue in `(#issue-number)-issue` and a short description to summarize the meaning of the changes like `archive-product`